pureskillgg/docs/docs/datascience/README.md

 > Parquet is available in multiple languages including Java, C++, Python, etc...

 If you want to use another language, we still recommend stating with the [tutorial].
-This is the easiest way to download the data and create new tomes (more Parquet and JSON file), which are economical views of the data tailored for specific analyses.
+This is the easiest way to download the data and create new tomes, which are just more Parquet and JSON files.
+Tomes are economical views of the data tailored for specific analyses.

 [pureskill.gg competitive cs:go gameplay data set]: ./adx/csgo/csds/
 [tutorial]: https://github.com/pureskillgg/makenew-pyskill/blob/master/README.rst#-start-with-the-tutorial